 the job; jobs cannot be allocated to nodes that have insufficient memory to run

-If the estimated model memory limit for an anomaly detection job is greater than the
+If the estimated model memory limit for a job is greater than the model memory

-model memory limit for the job or the maximum model memory limit for the cluster,
+limit for the job or the maximum model memory limit for the cluster, the job

 requirement is only a little higher than the